ysitta/Neural_Network/quiz.md

 Congratulations!
 This is the end of Neural Network and our Machine Learning Specializations.
-The last part of this course is closed by filling this quiz.
+The last part of this course closed by filling this quiz.

-To complete this assignment, you need to build your classification model to classify the categories of fashion image using Neural Network algorithms in one of the frameworks that is `Keras` by following these steps:
+To complete this assignment, you need to build your classification model to classify the categories of fashion image using Neural Network algorithms in one of the frameworks that are `Keras` by following these steps:

 # 1 Data Preparation

 Let us start our neural network experience by preparing the data first.
 In this quiz, you will use the `fashionmnist` dataset.
-The data is stored as a csv file in this repository as fashionmnist folder.
+The data is stored as a .csv file in this repository as fashionmnist folder.
 Please load the `fashionmnist` data under the `data_input` folder.
 The `fashionmnist` folder contains train and test set of 10 different categories for 28 x 28 pixel sized fashion images, use the following glossary for your target labels:

 ```
 categories <- c("T-shirt", "Trouser", "Pullover", "Dress",